mikegcoleman/workshop/readme.md

     This script does the following:

     * Stops Apache using the control scripts present in the Bitnami MEAN image.
-Stopping Apache frees up Port 80 so our application can use it.
+Stopping Apache frees up Port 80 so the application can use it.
     * Clones the application GitHub repo and installs all the dependencies using the Node Package Manager (`npm`)
     * Creates a configuration file that sets the application port (`80`) and the connection string for the database running on the loca lhost (`mongodb://tasks:tasks@localhost:27017/?authMechanism=SCRAM-SHA-1&authSource=tasks`)

-5) Name your instance `MEAN`
+5) Name the instance `MEAN`

     ![](./images/1-1-5.jpg)